How To Deal With Sugar Glider Odour and Hygiene Challenges

 • Deep clean the cage: At least once a month, perform a deep clean by removing your sugar glider from the cage and cleaning all surfaces, bars, and accessories with a pet-safe disinfectant.
 Allow the cage to air dry before returning your sugar glider and their belongings.

-READ ALSO: The Best Housing Options For Your Hamster [Reviewed]
+READ ALSO: The Best Housing Options For A Sugar Glider

 2. Litter training